Statement of Comprehensive Income

 - Net Income

-- Minor fluctuations near zero with limited impact on total income.
+- Minor fluctuations close to zero, indicating limited impact on overall earnings.

 - Other Comprehensive Income (Loss), Net of Tax